MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

       ServiceName is "ECHO"
     ```

-The output shows that we have a pretty simple device driver stack.
+The output shows that we have a fairly simple device driver stack.
 The echo driver is a child of the PnPManager node.
 The PnPManager is a root node.

 ``` syntax
 \Driver\ECHO